Sensory processing activities and top tips for families and schools

-Once complete, hold a small magnet underneath the start of the maze and place a small magnetic item on top.
-Explain and demonstrate to the child how to guide it from the start to the finish.
+- Once complete, hold a small magnet underneath the start of the maze and place a small magnetic item on top

 Lining paper Maze

-Once you have your maze drawn onto the lining paper, you could try gently attaching some bubble wrap to the child's feet, then encourage them to walk through the paint before starting through the maze.
+- Once you have your maze drawn onto the lining paper, you could try gently attaching some bubble wrap to the child's feet, then encourage the child to walk through the paint before going through the maze

 Paper Plate Mazes

-You could make this a longer (and prettier!) project by painting or colouring the cardboard tubes before attaching them to a door.
-Or perhaps glue some of the chopped up lucky dip paper to the outside of the tubes to make a mosaic pattern.
+- Or perhaps glue some of the chopped up lucky dip paper to the outside of the tubes to make a mosaic pattern

 We hope you all have a lot of fun!